javascript-tutorial/en.javascript.info/1-js/2-first-steps/9-comparison/article.md

 The algorithm to compare two strings is simple:
 <ol>
-<li>Compare the first characters of both strings.
-If the first one is greater(or less), then the first string is greater(or less).</li>
+<li>Compare the first characters of both strings.</li>
+<li>If the first one is greater(or less), then the first string is greater(or less) than the second and we're done.</li>
-<li>If first characters are equal, compare the second characters the same way.</li>
+<li>Otherwise if first characters are equal, compare the second characters the same way.</li>
 <li>Repeat until the end of any string.</li>
 <li>If both strings ended simultaneously, then they are equal.
 Otherwise the longer string is greater.</li>
 </ol>